 A better translation of “ra” is actually “calamity” or “disaster.”
 And that is the way that the more modern translations translate the word (e.g., NKJV and NASB).
 The word calamity describes an event that causes great and often sudden damage or distress.
 Isaiah 45:7 is not saying God creates evil (that which is morally wrong).
 It is speaking of the disasters or the calamity that come when God executes His righteous judgment against sinful people.

-Well in reality, the “disaster” he was seeing was not the result of some random natural occurrence.
+Well in reality, the “disaster” he saw was not the result of some random natural occurrence.
 Nor was it the result of evil men slaughtering innocent people.
 It was a direct and righteous judgment of God on evil.
-The people of Sodom and Gomorrah were guilty of “exceedingly grave” sins the Bible says in Genesis 18:20.

-SKEPTIC: Well, that may explain that verse, but you're not off the hook so easily.
-If God is the creator of everything (as you Christians suggest) and evil is something, then how can you say that God is not the one responsible for the existence of evil?
+SKEPTIC: Well, that may explain that verse, but if God is the creator of everything (as you Christians suggest) and evil is something, then how can you say that God is not the one responsible for the existence of evil?